18 Most Common Animals Living In Ponds

 Freshwater Snails

-Freshwater snails are a type of mollusk that mainly lives in lakes, rainforests, and ponds.
+Freshwater snails are a type of mollusk that mainly lives in lakes, rainforests, and garden ponds.
 Their diet consists of excess food from other organisms, algae, and small water debris.

 Freshwater snails are slow-moving creatures.
 They are also known to carry a dangerous parasitic disease called schistosomiasis.